natura-cosmeticos/natds-js/packages/icons/README.md

 ### For React projects

-Are you already using the [@naturacosmeticos/natds-web](https://github.com/natura-cosmeticos/natds-js/tree/master/packages/web) library?

-You just need to import the `Icon` component.

 If your React project is not already using our React component library for the Design System, please install the `natds-web` dependency:

 ```shell script